Today In History logo TIH

 1519

-Ferdinand Magellan set sail from Seville with five ships and 270 men on a voyage to find a western route to the Spice Islands.
-Magellan himself was killed in the Philippines in 1521, but one ship — the Victoria, under Juan Sebastian Elcano — completed the circumnavigation with 18 surviving crewmen, proving the globe could be sailed.
+Ferdinand Magellan set sail from Seville with five ships and approximately 270 men on a voyage to find a western route to the Spice Islands by crossing the Atlantic and navigating through South America.
+Magellan himself was killed in a skirmish in the Philippines in April 1521, but his Basque second-in-command Juan Sebastian Elcano completed the circumnavigation aboard the last surviving ship, the Victoria, returning to Spain with just 18 emaciated crewmen and proving definitively that the globe could be sailed.

 1628